A Time of Giddy

 Most were heavy set, ranging from a size six to a ten.

-The Con was jammed, many Trek and Wars types to see their Stars, but they were loyal to Gideon.
-They wandered around the Con meeting others of their ilk, looking for a sign of Gideon.
+The Con was jammed, many Trek and Wars types to see their Stars, but her crew were loyal to Gideon.
+They wandered around the Con looking for a sign of Gideon.

 When his presentation began she was so excited she almost fainted and those beside her felt the same.
 He spoke, his voice like warm chocolate, and the way he moved and smiled was beyond perfect.

 After his presentation questions were asked.
-She didn’t know what to ask him, but her friends did and he seemed to know of them having visited their MB.
+She didn’t know what to ask him, but her friends did.
+He seemed to know of them having encountered them on his MB.

 Then it was over.